 There are a handful of exceptions in some states of Australia.
 For instance, in Victoria dogs are permitted at Johanna Beach in the Great Otways National Park.
-There are also some parks near Adelaide in South Australia that permit dogs (on a leash, of course), including Belair, Onkaparinga River and Para Wirra.
-In my home state of NSW, there are unfortunately no exceptions.
+There are also some parks in South Australia that permit dogs (on a leash, of course), including Belair National Park.
+Find out more about dog-friendly national parks in Australia, plus other parks that permit dogs.

 Are Dogs Allowed in National Parks in New Zealand?

 Just as Australia and New Zealand have similarly strict quarantine laws for pets arriving in the countries, the rules regarding pets in national parks in New Zealand are similar to the rules in Australia.